coleifer/huey/docs/api.rst

     See :py:meth:`Huey.lock_task` for example usage.

+    .. py:method:: acquire([value=True])

+        Helper method to manually acquire the lock.
+This method is provided to allow the lock to be obtained later from the value returned by :py:meth:`Huey.lock_task` inside a task.

+        The context-manager is easier to use if the lock is to be acquired immediately.
+You must clear any locks that you acquired manually in every path of your code.

+        The optional `value` argument can be ignored.
+Setting it to anything other than `True` is the same as using the `clear` method below.
+It is only there to support the `lock` property of this class.

     .. py:method:: clear()

         Helper method to manually clear the lock.
 This method is provided to